Target's 3Q profit drops 52% as shoppers force price cuts

 The quarterly operating income margin rate was 3.9% in 2022, compared with 7.8% in 2021 as markdowns hit profits, on top of rising theft and merchandise and freight costs.

-Target said theft is a growing problem.
-Executives say that Target booked more than $400 million in losses from theft so far this year, with the number of thefts rising 50%.
+Target said theft is a growing problem, with the number of thefts rising 50% so far this year.

-Because of softening of sales and profits toward the end of the reporting period, Target said it is planning for a “wide range of sales outcomes in the fourth quarter.”
+Because of softening sales and profits toward the end of the reporting period, Target said it’s planning for a “wide range of sales outcomes in the fourth quarter.”

 The company expects a low-single-digit decline for comparable sales for the fourth quarter with an operating margin rate of around 3%.